drkmark/dns4.cc/README.md

-# dns4.cc
+# dns4.cc crew
-operates independent network of 9 DNSCrypt servers to keep your browsing safe and secure.
+operates free independent "network" of 9 DNSCrypt servers spread around the gloge to keep your browsing safe and secure.

-all our servers are **public, dnssec capable, non-blocking, non-logging and non-filtered** and work like public resoivers and anonymization relays.
+all our servers are **public, dnssec capable, non-blocking, non-logging and non-filtered** and work like DNSCrypt public resolvers and/or anonymization relays.

-to start using our network simply add the lists of dns4.cc servers and anonymization relays into your dnscrypt-proxy.toml and enjoy. yes, we bravely expect you've installed dnscrypt-proxy already. :wink:
+to start using our network simply add the lists of dns4.cc servers and anonymization relays into your dnscrypt-proxy.toml and enjoy. yes, we bravely expect you've installed dnscrypt-proxy on your endpoint already. :wink:

 **if not, visit [dnscrypt-proxy repo](https://github.com/DNSCrypt/dnscrypt-proxy) for more details. theory and other useful info would be found at [DNSCrypt website](https://dnscrypt.info/)**